emanueledancelli/alture-client/README.md

 This is the client side of [Alture](https://alture.org) Progressive Web App.

-Alture works by fetching data from a Rest API provided by a headless installation of WordPress, more info coming soon(tm).
+Alture works by fetching data from a Rest API provided by a headless installation of WordPress.

 &nbsp;